jvanasco/pyramid_formencode_classic/README.md

 there is a trivial attempt at multiple form handling - a "form_stash" argument can be used, which will store different "FormStash" wrapped structures in the names provided.

-MAJOR CAVEATS
+CAVEATS

 1. it doesn't support using a "render" on the form object -- it expects forms to be manually coded, and errors to be regexed out via htmlfill. live with it.
-    2. this REQUIRES one of the following two scenarios:
+2. this REQUIRES one of the following two example scenarios

 Needless to say: this is really nice and clean in the first scenario, and messy in the latter.